GiovaniFonseca/Stuff4Trip/README.md

 ### Credits
  - I would like to thank my mentor Malia for her help, tips and advise all the time.
- - [Youtube](https://youtu.be/AltqAPZzAqo) This video helped me a lot to understand more about responsive media queries.
+ - [Youtube](https://www.youtube.com/) Helped me a lot with some many videos to understanding more about JavaScript.
  - [Stackoverflow](https://stackoverflow.com) When I was in doubt about something.
- - [Code Institute](https://codeinstitute.net/nl/) With the Love Running project.
+ - [Code Institute](https://codeinstitute.net/nl/) With the JavaScript Essentials.
- - [Meetup](https://www.meetup.com/) That gave me the idea to create the site, also the paragraph used.

 ### Contents